USATT Para

 PARA ITTF TOURNAMENT SCHEDULE

-Jasna Rather will guide you through entry process for International Para events and instructing on payments and travel.
-You will need to have valid US passport and email copy to Jasna Rather at jasna@usatt.org.
-You can also find the information on event schedule at the Para Tournament Calendar Page.
+Jasna Rather will guide you through the entry process for International Para events and instruct you on payments and travel.
+You will need to have a valid US passport and email a copy to Jasna Rather.